Folding bikes fit a ton of utility into amazingly little space. That’s mostly thanks to ingenious design, but it also requires some compromises.

 Here’s how much you’ll need to spend

-Perhaps prices are slightly high because folding bike buyers are just willing to pay more.
+Why are folding bikes more expensive in general?
+It’s possible that folding bike buyers are just willing to pay more for practicality.
 But the likelier reason is engineering.
 After all, every bicycle frame is subject to strong forces in many directions at once.
-Adding hinges to it demands extremely careful engineering, additional testing, and good construction quality.
+Adding hinges demands extremely careful design, additional testing, and good construction quality.
 That all translates to more money.

-If your goals are daily commuting, errands, recreational rides, or anything similar, then the sweet spot for value is anywhere from $500-$2000.
-That’s a little more than typical city bikes of similar quality, which you can read more about here.
+If your goals are daily commuting, errands, recreational rides, or anything similar, then the sweet spot for value is anywhere from $600-$2000, give or take.
+That’s a little more than city bikes of comparable quality, which you can read more about here.

 (Again, we’re talking about daily use.
 There’s no harm in spending less if you’ll only ride it on occasion.
 Just don’t be disappointed if ride quality, reliability, or the folding mechanism are underwhelming.
 And even then, I believe it’s safest to stick with well-known brands.)